 We sometimes commission external contractors to conduct or manage processes as part of our order management system.

-In particular, we have commissioned external service providers to manage dispatch of the newsletters and to host our website.
+In particular, we have commissioned external service providers to manage dispatch of the newsletters, host our website, manage additional services integrated in our website and manage online job applications.

 The legal agreements reached with those service providers are in compliance with Article 28 GDPR, which defines data protection and data security provisions.